 The role of metabolites in heart disease

-For scientists, metabolites, organic compounds produced by metabolism, could be responsible for the higher risk of cardiovascular disease.
+For scientists, metabolites, organic compounds produced by metabolism, might be responsible for the higher risk of cardiovascular disease.
 “Metabolites generated by our gut microbes from nutrients (found) in red meat, along with blood sugar and general inflammation, seem to account for much of this elevated risk, more than the effects of blood cholesterol or arterial pressure“said Meng Wang.

 Additionally, Dariush Mozaffarian, Dean at the Friedman School and co-lead author of the study, clarified how cardiovascular risk increases.
 “We have identified three main pathways that help explain the links between red and processed meat and cardiovascular disease, microbiome-related metabolites like TMAO (liver oxidation product), blood sugar and general inflammation, and each of these seemed to be more important than pathways related to blood cholesterol or blood pressure.”